Adirohansuyal/ClassPlx_College_Demo/README.md

-Here’s a comprehensive, detailed description covering every feature you mentioned for both the **Face Recognition Attendance System** and the **Automated Student Absence Notification & Analysis System**, combining them into a unified solution:

----

 ### **FaceMark Pro: Comprehensive Attendance & Absence Management System**
 **FaceMark Pro** is an advanced attendance marking system that combines facial recognition, QR code scanning, and automated absence notifications to create a seamless, efficient, and highly interactive attendance and absence management system.
 It is ideal for educational institutions and corporate settings, ensuring accurate attendance tracking, prompt absenteeism notifications, and real-time data analytics.